Pale-Faced Saki Monkey (Pithecia pithecia)

 Threatened with habitat loss.

 Pale-faced Saki Monkeys are often called “Flying Jacks” because of the way they jump from tree to tree.
 These monkeys are arboreal, meaning they spend most of their time in trees.
 They are active during the day and vocalize frequently to communicate and keep the group together.
-The Zoo is home to Pele, Judith and their offspring Simon and Zoey.
-The exhibit is also shared by two Black and Gold Howler Monkeys.
+The Zoo is home to two Saki Monkeys sharing an exhibit with Black and Gold Howler Monkeys.